DMTF/Redfish-Tacklebox/README.md

                         displayed
 ```

-Example: `rf_raw_request.py -u root -p root -r https://192.168.1.100 -P /redfish/v1/Systems/1 -m PATCH -b '{"AssetTag": "New tag"}'`
+Example: `rf_raw_request.py -u root -p root -r https://192.168.1.100 -req /redfish/v1/Systems/1 -m PATCH -b '{"AssetTag": "New tag"}'`

 The tool will log into the service specified by the *rhost* argument using the credentials provided by the *user* and *password* arguments.
-It will then perform the requested method on the specified URI with an optional body, specified by the *method*, *path*, and *body* arguments.
+It will then perform the requested method on the specified URI with an optional body, specified by the *method*, *request*, and *body* arguments.
 It will then display the response of the operation from the service.